samiamlabs/minireach_docs/source/electrical.rst

    :figclass: align-centered

-MiniReach has a 25.9V lithium-ion battery in the base. (see :ref:`charging`).

 .. _powerdistribution:

 Power Distribution
 ++++++++++++++++++

+The truck has a 25.9V lithium-ion battery in the base. (see :ref:`charging`).

 .. figure:: _static/electrical.png
    :width: 80%